 (On Being, July 2015) She works at an emerging 21st century intersection of industry, social healing, and diverse contemplative practices.
 Raised Catholic with Joan of Arc as her hero, Mirabai Bush is one of the people who brought Buddhism to the West from India in the 1970s.
 She is called in to work with educators and judges, social activists and soldiers.
 She helped create Google’s popular employee program, Search Inside Yourself.
 Mirabai Bush’s life tells a fascinating narrative of our time: the rediscovery of contemplative practices, in many forms and from many traditions, in the secular thick of modern culture.

-(2012) We believe that we should work to be happy, but could that be backwards?
+(2012) Many people believe that we should work to be happy, but could that be backwards?
 In this fast-moving and entertaining talk from TEDxBloomington, psychologist Shawn Achor argues that actually happiness inspires productivity.

 Drawing from deep ecology, systems theory and spiritual traditions, the Work That Reconnects (WTR) builds motivation, creativity, courage and solidarity for the transition to a sustainable human culture.
 First emerging in 1978, this pioneering, open-source body of work has its roots in the teachings and experiential methods of Joanna Macy.